hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 ```

 ```
-Object Properties what are functions time!
+Object Properties that are functions time!
             __
            / _)
     .-^^^-/ /